amaddeus/punished-kirsh/README.md

 61 is a little aggravating.
 >I show I have covid antibodies but I never tested positive or ever felt sick like I had covid.
 So I must have had it at some point, but never was aware I ever had it.

 That sure sounds like they had covid at least once if the antibody test is to be believed, but they didn’t mark that they had covid even a single time.

-281 is interestingly the reverse
->Might have had Covid in January 20 20.
-This was before it was announced.
-The symptoms were unlike anything I’ve ever had in my 74 years was tested for antibodies but had none for months later.

-They didn’t mark that they had covid even a single time even though they had the symptoms but the antibody test was negative.
+Antibody test +, No symptoms, Marked 0 cases

 76 is another reason not to believe this data:
 >As far as I’m concerned it’s just the seasonal flu.
 No big deal.
 I only tested due to the insistence of a paranoid roommate I had at the time.

 They marked having covid 4 times, but not only is it unclear if they ever had covid as opposed to the flu it is also unclear if the test result for covid was even positive.

-Symptomatic
+## Symptomatic

+281 says
+>Might have had Covid in January 20 20.
+This was before it was announced.
+The symptoms were unlike anything I’ve ever had in my 74 years was tested for antibodies but had none for months later.

+They didn’t mark that they had covid even a single time.
+They had the symptoms but the antibody test was negative.
+Antibody test -, Symptoms, Marked 0 cases

 108 said
 >Twice, I have had COVID like symptoms, but tested negative both times.